KEY HIGHLIGHTS

 Virtus Topline 1.0 TSI Onwards- Rs.
 15.60 lakhs

-Taking the help of sensors placed on the windshield, the Virtus gets automatic wipers that automatically emnage when it senses the water droplets pouring on the glass.
+Taking the help of sensors placed on the windshield, the Virtus gets automatic wipers that automatically engage when it senses the water droplets pouring on the glass.
 This is a really nifty and quirky addition that adds a feel-good touch to the rainy drives.

 Competition Check:

-- The Honda City offers rain sensing wipers in its top-spec ZX-trim.
+- The Honda City offers rain-sensing wipers in its top-spec ZX trim.

-- Hyundai Verna, though very tech forward, misses out on this one.
+- Hyundai Verna, though very tech-forward, misses out on this one.

 Some other notable features of the Virtus are